Pragatheswaran-M/SQL-Data-Analysis-Projects/README.md

 ## 📌 Note

 Datasets used in these projects simulate real-world scenarios and are designed to demonstrate analytical thinking and SQL proficiency.

+---

+## 📈 What I Bring as a Data Analyst

+- Ability to translate business problems into SQL-based analysis
+- Strong understanding of user behavior and segmentation
+- Experience in deriving actionable insights from structured data
+- Focus on solving real-world problems, not just writing queries